ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_STRUCTURE.md

 3. OBSERVATION with state and no protocol
 4. OBSERVATION with state and protocol

-> Note: since data is mandatory by the RM we can't have a case for an AOM constraint with "no OBSERVATION.data".
+> Note: since OBSERVATION.data is mandatory by the RM we can't have a case for an AOM constraint with "no OBSERVATION.data".
 Though any OBSERVATION committed to the SUT without data will return a validation error comming from the RM/Schema, and this should be tested.

 The constraints combinations described below could be tested in two ways: